polysyllabic/chaos/docs/chaosface.md

 Modifier Commands:
 * !apply <mod name> -- Apply a modifier (requires modifier credit and subject to cooldown)
-* !remove <mod name> -- Manually remove a modifier immediately
+* !remove <mod name> -- Manually remove a modifier immediately (requires admin permission)
 * !mod <mod name> -- Describe the function of a specific modifier.
 Not case sensitive.
 * !mods -- Link to list of all available modifiers
 * !mods active -- List currently active modifiers
 * !mods voting -- List modifiers currently up for a vote

-Voting Commands (require manage_voting permission):
+Voting Commands (these commands all require manage_voting permission):
 * !startvote (time) -- Manually open a new vote.
 If time omitted, default vote time is used
 * !newvote (time) -- Alias for !startvote
 * !endvote -- End an open vote immediately and choose a winner